-The definition of epidemiology is “the study of disease in populations and of factors that determine its occurrence over time.”
+Epidemiology is “the study of disease in populations and of factors that determine its occurrence over time.”
 The purpose is to describe and identify opportunities for intervention.
-Epidemiology is concerned with the distribution and determinants of health and disease, morbidity, injury, disability, and mortality in populations.
+Epidemiology is concerned with the distribution and determinants of health and disease, morbidity, injury, disability, and death in populations.
 For veterinary epidemiology, this intervention is to enhance not only health but also productivity.
-Distribution implies that diseases and other health outcomes do not occur randomly in populations; determinants are any factors that cause a change in a health condition or other defined characteristic; morbidity is illness due to a specific disease or health condition; mortality is death due to a specific disease or health condition; and the population at risk can be people, animals, or plants.
+Distribution implies that diseases and other health outcomes do not occur randomly in populations; determinants are any factors that cause a change in a health condition or other defined characteristic; morbidity is illness due to a specific disease or health condition; mortality is death due to a specific disease or health condition; and the population at risk can be humans, animals, or plants.

-Epidemiology is applied in many areas of public health practice.
-Among the most salient are to observe historical health trends to make useful projections into the future, discover (diagnose) current health and disease burden in a population, identify specific causes and risk factors of disease, differentiate between natural and intentional events (eg, bioterrorism), describe the natural history of a particular disease, compare various treatment and prevention products/techniques, assess the impact/efficiency/cost/outcome of interventions, prioritize intervention strategies, and provide foundation for public policy.
+Epidemiology is applied in many areas of human and animal health practice.
+Among the most salient are to observe historical health trends to make useful projections into the future; discover (diagnose) current health and disease burden in a population; identify specific causes and risk factors of disease; differentiate between natural and intentional events (eg, bioterrorism); describe the natural history of a particular disease; compare various treatment and prevention products and techniques; assess the impact, efficiency, cost, and outcome of interventions; prioritize intervention strategies; and provide foundation for public policy.

 The natural history of a disease in a population, sometimes termed the disease’s ecology, refers to the course of the disease from its beginning to its final clinical endpoints.
 The natural history begins before infection (prepathogenesis period) when the agent simply exists in the environment, includes the factors that affect its incidence and distribution, and concludes with either its disappearance or persistence (endemnicity) in that environment.
 Although knowledge of the complete natural history is not absolutely necessary for treatment and control of disease in a population, it does facilitate the most effective interventions.

-An important epidemiologic concept is that neither health nor disease occurs randomly throughout populations.
+An important epidemiological concept is that neither health nor disease occurs randomly throughout populations.
 Innumerable factors influence the temporal waxing and waning of disease.
 A disease is considered endemic when it is constantly present within a given geographic area.
-For instance, animal rabies is endemic in the USA.
+For instance, rabies in animals is endemic in the US.
 An epidemic occurs when a disease occurs in larger numbers than expected in a given population and geographic area.
-Raccoon rabies was epidemic throughout the eastern USA for much of the 1980s and 1990s.
-A subset of an epidemic is an outbreak, when the higher disease occurrence occurs in a smaller geographic area and shorter period of time.
-Finally, a pandemic occurs when an epidemic becomes global in scope (eg, influenza, HIV/AIDS).
+Cases of rabies caused by the raccoon-associated variant of rabies virus were considered an epidemic throughout the eastern US for much of the 1980s and 1990s.
+A subset of an epidemic is an outbreak, when a greater occurrence of cases of disease than would normally be expected occurs in a smaller scale (eg, an outbreak of feline panleukopenia virus in an animal shelter).
+Finally, a pandemic occurs when an epidemic becomes global in scope (eg, 1918 influenza pandemic or COVID-19 pandemic).

-The population at risk is an extremely important concept in epidemiology and includes members of the overall population who are capable of developing the disease or condition being studied.
-This concept seems simple at first, but misinterpretations can lead to erroneous study results and conclusions.
-As a simple example, a study of testicular cancer among residents in a population should not include women in the population at risk (frequently expressed as the “denominator” in an epidemiologic ratio).
+The population at risk is those members of the overall population capable of developing the disease or condition of interest.
+This concept of population at risk seems simple, but misinterpretations can lead to erroneous study results and conclusions.
+For example, a study of ovarian cancer among animals in a population should not include male dogs in the population at risk (frequently expressed as the denominator in an epidemiological ratio).

 A proportion is a type of ratio in which the numerator is part of the denominator (A/[A + B]).
 Therefore, they are not independent.
-For example, suppose that, among domestic dogs testing positive for internal parasites in Glendale, Arizona, 889 were male and 643 were female.
+For example, suppose that, among domesticated dogs testing positive for internal parasites in Knoxville, Tennessee, 889 were male and 643 were female.
 The proportion of female dogs among those found to have parasite infections would be 643/(889 + 643), or 0.42.

 A rate is another type of ratio in which the denominator involves the passage of time.
-This is important in epidemiology, because rates can be used to measure the speed of a disease event or to make epidemiologic comparisons between populations over time.
-Rates are typically expressed as a measure of the frequency with which an event occurs in a defined population in a defined time (eg, the number of foodborne Salmonella infections per 100,000 people annually in the USA).
+Rates can be used to measure the speed of a disease event or to make epidemiological comparisons between populations over time.
+Rates are typically expressed as a measure of the frequency with which an event occurs in a defined population in a defined time (eg, number of foodborne Salmonella infections per 100,000 people in the US per year).

 A similar concept to incidence is prevalence.
-Prevalence (synonymous with “point prevalence”) is the total number of cases that exist at a particular point in time in a particular population at risk.
-Again using the influenza example from above, if 7 students had influenza at the same time during the academic quarter, the prevalence would be 7/102 or 0.069 cases per class (or 6.9%).
+Usually, this refers to point prevalence: the total number of cases that exist at a particular point in time in a particular population at risk.
+If, at a given time during the academic quarter, 7 of 102 students had influenza, the prevalence would be 7/102 or 0.069 cases per class (or 6.9%).

 Given that neither health nor disease is equally distributed throughout a population, epidemiologists use various methods to study and describe their occurrence.
-In descriptive epidemiology, diseases are classified according to the variables of person, place, and time.
+In descriptive epidemiology, diseases are classified according to the variables of individual (person or animal), place, and time.

-Person: Who is affected by this disease?
-This is relevant, because certain variables may highlight changes in disease status and can be used to focus additional studies and interventions.
-Common person variables include age, sex, race, socioeconomic status, marital status, religion, smoker/nonsmoker, etc. In the case of animals, equivalent variables may include species, breed, reproductive status (eg, intact vs neutered, pregnant vs nonpregnant), function (eg, meat/milk/fiber production, race horse vs working horse vs pleasure horse, companion dog vs military working dog), and wild/feral vs domesticated (cats).
+Individual (person or animal): Who is affected by this disease?
+Certain variables may highlight changes in disease status and can be used to focus additional studies and interventions.
+Common person variables include age, sex, race, socioeconomic status, marital status, religion, smoking status, etc. In the case of animals, equivalent variables may include signalment (age, species, breed, sex and reproductive status [eg, sexually intact vs neutered, pregnant vs nonpregnant]), function (eg, meat, milk, or fiber production; racehorse, working horse, or pleasure horse; companion dog vs military working dog), and wild or feral vs domesticated.

 Place: Where does this disease occur?
 Place variables commonly illustrate geographic differences in the occurrence of a particular disease.
 Focused studies can help assist epidemiologists to determine why those differences have occurred and to identify specific risk factors.
-Common place variables include comparisons across national, state, and municipal boundaries and between urban and rural communities.
+Common place variables include comparisons across national, state, and municipal boundaries and between urban and rural communities, and even specific venues for investigating disease outbreaks.
 For animal populations, “place” may refer to housing (eg, indoors vs outdoors, pen number or stall) or type of herd management (eg, intensive feedlot confinement vs extensive grazing).
 Place may also relate to risk of exposure to infectious animals at sale barns or during shipment or to external factors such as severe weather and natural disasters.

 Time: When and over what time period (hours, days, weeks, day vs night) does this disease occur?
 Time variables are important to describe when disease occurs in relation to various factors of potential exposure and vulnerability.
 In animals, time may refer to milking shift, breeding season, lambing/calving season, at weaning, during shipment, on arrival at the feedlot, dry vs wet season, etc. Common time variables include secular trends (changes over long periods of time), seasonal/cyclic periods, and specific points in time (eg, outbreaks, epidemics, clusters, etc).

-Case reports are accounts of single or a few noteworthy health-related incidents (eg, an epidemiologic description of a case of human rabies).
+Case reports are accounts of single or a few noteworthy health-related incidents (eg, an epidemiological description of a case of human rabies).

-Case series are listings of a larger number of cases, usually presented consecutively (eg, a characterization of dog bite incidents in a population of veterinarians and/or technicians over time).
+Case series are listings of larger numbers of cases, usually presented consecutively (eg, a characterization of dog bite incidents in a population of veterinarians or technicians over time).
 Case series articles are useful for comparing variables of person, place, or time as they appear to affect the occurrence of a particular disease.

-Cross-sectional studies are one-time assessments of the incidence or prevalence of a disease in a defined population, which is usually selected at random from a larger population at risk (eg, a serosurvey of veterinarians for the presence of antibodies to Bartonella henselae organisms to determine risk factors and for cat scratch disease).
-Cross-sectional studies are especially useful in forming hypotheses to be addressed by follow-on analytic studies.
+Cross-sectional studies are one-time assessments of the incidence or prevalence of a disease in a defined population, which is usually selected at random from a larger population at risk (eg, a serosurvey of veterinarians for the presence of antibodies to Bartonella henselae organisms to determine risk factors and for cat-scratch disease).
+Cross-sectional studies are especially useful in forming hypotheses to be addressed by follow-on analytical studies.

 In summary, descriptive epidemiology serves to describe the occurrence of disease in a population.
-Descriptive methods are commonly applied to little-known diseases; they use preexisting data, address the questions of who/where/when, and identify potential associations for more in-depth analytical studies.
+Descriptive methods are commonly (but not always) applied to little-known diseases; they use preexisting data; address the questions of who, where, and when; and identify potential associations for more in-depth analytical studies.

 Analytical studies are applied to study the etiology of disease, to identify a causal relationship between exposures and health outcomes.
 They are typically used when insights of a particular health issue are available, commonly from previous descriptive studies.
 In evaluating the causality of disease associations, analytical studies address the question of “why” as opposed to the “person/place/time” of descriptive studies.